ROMAN ROUTEWAYS

 It would appear that the majority of the artefacts come from the disuse fills of the ditch and appear to have been an occupational rubbish dump.
 The nature of the material found, both in its quantity and quality indicate that it had not travelled very far.
 This together with the Roman roof tiles bricks and flue tiles suggests the presence of at least one substantial structure in the vicinity of today's Handpost Lodge.
 This building would have had a tiled roof, and even more significantly a hypocaust heating system.
 [S326]

-With the eventual granting of full planning permission subject to certain work being undertaken, unfortunatly the builder started to dig footings etc. WITHOUT carrying out the necessary work.
-Fortunatly as a result of reports from neighbours, Dacorum Borough Council were able to have an injunction enforced and work stopped for a while.
-Unfortunatly, though inevitably some of the archaeology was lost.
+Eventually full planning permission was granted,subject to certain work being undertaken.
+Unfortunately the builder started to dig footings etc. WITHOUT carrying out the necessary work.
+Fortunately as a result of reports from neighbours, Dacorum Borough Council were able to have an injunction enforced and work stopped for a while.
+Unfortunately, though inevitably, some of the archaeology was lost.
 Following this, work continued with the correct archaeological presence on the building of the six houses.
-The cul-de-sac of houses, now called Handpost Lodge Gardens, is now complete.
+The cul-de-sac of houses, now called Handpost Lodge Gardens, is now complete and well established.

 EXTRACTS FROM THE BEDFORD ARCHAEOLOGY SERVICE REPORT